 What is Anxiety – How does it affect pain?

-- Anxiety contributes to how you perceive your pain
+Anxiety contributes to how your pain affects you.

-- If you are on holidays you might just take it easy for a day.
-But if you have a vital work or social engagement you may consider your pain is more of a threat
+- Anxiety influences how you interpret the pain messages.
+If you are on holidays you might just take it easy for a day.
+Wheras if you have a vital work or social engagement you may perceive your pain as much more of a threat.

-- When you are not sleeping well the nervous system does not rest and recover from its daily activity
+- When you are not sleeping well the nervous system does not have the opportunity to rest and recover from its daily activity.

 What causes anxiety?